Parallax (Atlas Sound album)

 Parallax is the third studio album from Bradford Cox's solo project Atlas Sound, released November 7, 2011 on 4AD.
-The album debuted at #97 on the Billboard 200 and has received critical acclaim.
+The album debuted at No. 97 on the Billboard 200 and has received critical acclaim.

 Album title

 After Parallax was recorded, Bradford Cox was forced to continue touring with Deerhunter, which ended up being so stressful for Cox that it caused him to have a nervous breakdown.
 Cox related album's title to his lifestyle, saying: